rebz/scraper/README.md

 ## Goals of Project

 - Create `SiteModel` that will be fed into a new Scraper Class
-- Scraper class will accept a URI and a an object defining what to scrape
+- Scraper class will accept a URI and config defining what to scrape
 - An optional pagination selector may be passed into the Scraper Class to enable pagination
--
+- Scraped data will be passed back to `SiteModel` where data will be saved

 # Requirements